 The following websites and links are unmonitored by AFRECS and do not necessarily reflect the views of the American Friends of the Episcopal Church of Sudan, its Board of Directors, members, or staff.

-- News About Sudan - Recent news articles and opinions about Sudan
+- News About South Sudan and Sudan - Recent news articles and opinions about Sudan

 - Sudan Ministries and Partners

 - Government Links - Links to U.S. government sites and international entities